twood02/webtemplate/wiki/http1-2httpsSSL/https.md

 #### The defect of HTTP
 There are three main defects that HTTP hold:
 -	Communication uses clear text (not encrypted), which may be eavesdropped.
+- The identity of the correspondent is not verified, so there may be spoofing.
+- The integrity of the message cannot be proven, so it may have been tampered with.
+To solve these questions and get a more safe communication, SSL (or TLS) are introduced.

+#### Brief history of SSL
+Secure Sockets Layer (SSL), and its now standardized successor, Transport Layer Security (TLS), was first developed by Netscape Company.
+Taher Elgamal(Figure 1), chief scientist at Netscape Communications from 1995 to 1998, has been described as the "father of SSL".
+SSL Version 1.0 was never publicly released because of serious security flaws in the protocol.
+Version 2.0, released in February 1995, contained a number of security flaws which necessitated the design of Version 3.0.

 ### Secure Sockets Layer (SSL)